Renondedju/Renondedju/README.md

 <p align="center">
-    Specialized in realtime 3D simulation and rendering.
-Discord enthusiast and Python lover.
+    Specialized in real-time 3D simulation and rendering.
     <br/>
-    Currently working on a fully asynchronous Vulkan based data oriented game engine.
+    I am currently working on a fully asynchronous Vulkan-based data-oriented game engine.
+    I also occasionally do some embarked code.
 </p>

 -----